cloudmesh/classes/docs/source/i524/technologies.rst

   not on what the author of the Web page claims.

 TechList 1.d:
-  Identify technologies from the Apache project and add the name Apache to the particular technology.
+  Identify technologies from the Apache project that ar enot yet listed here and add the name and descriptions as well as references.

 TechList.2:
   As some students may not complete this assignment because they for example dropped the class, identify a number of not submitted descriptions and complete them.
 Coordinate with your class mates to identify a non overlapping assignment.
-The TA's will coordinate this.
+The TA's will assign you additional technologies.

 TechList.3:
   Identify technologies that are not listed here and add